 Plus, you can still send a newsletter of top content as an additional reminder.
 Employee advocacy tools are a better solution and allow employees to have a personal experience, which is what is missing from a plain weekly or monthly newsletter.

-But you also need a tool that is intuitive and easy to learn, otherwise, employees will get frustrated and quickly abandoned use.
+But you also need a tool that is intuitive and easy to learn, otherwise, employees will get frustrated and quickly abandon using it.

 Leadership not setting an example